BIPs bitcoin improvement proposals

 90 - Buried Deployments

-BIP: 90 source Title: Buried Deployments Author: Suhas Daftuar Comments-Summary: Mostly Recommended for implementation, with some Discouragement Comments-URI: https://github.com/bitcoin/bips/wiki/Comments:BIP-0090 Status: Final Type: Informational Created: 2016-11-08 License: PD Table of ContentsAbstractMotivationConsiderationsSpecificationImplementationReferencesAcknowledgementsCopyright Abstract Prior soft forks (BIP 34, BIP 65, and BIP 66) were activated via miner signaling in block version numbers.
+BIP: 90 source Title: Buried Deployments Authors: Suhas Daftuar Comments-Summary: Mostly Recommended for implementation, with some Discouragement Comments-URI: https://github.com/bitcoin/bips/wiki/Comments:BIP-0090 Status: Deployed Type: Informational Assigned: 2016-11-08 License: PD Table of ContentsAbstractMotivationConsiderationsSpecificationImplementationReferencesAcknowledgementsCopyright Abstract Prior soft forks (BIP 34, BIP 65, and BIP 66) were activated via miner signaling in block version numbers.
 Now that the chain has long since passed the blocks at which those consensus rules have triggered, we can (as a simplification) replace the trigger mechanism by caching the block heights at which those consensus rules became enforced.
 Motivation BIPs 34, 65 and 66 were deployed on mainnet using miner signaling using block version numbers.
-In short, new consensus rules were proposed for use in blocks with a higher version number (N+1) than the prevailing block versio...
+In short, new consensus rules were proposed for use in blocks with a higher version number (N+1) than the prevailing block v...

 66 - Strict DER signatures

-BIP: 66 source Layer: Consensus (soft fork) Title: Strict DER signatures Author: Pieter Wuille Comments-Summary: No comments yet.
-Comments-URI: https://github.com/bitcoin/bips/wiki/Comments:BIP-0066 Status: Final Type: Standards Track Created: 2015-01-10 License: BSD-2-Clause Table of ContentsAbstractCopyrightMotivationSpecificationDER encoding referenceExamplesDeploymentCompatibilityImplementationAcknowledgementsDisclosures Abstract This document specifies proposed changes to the Bitcoin transaction validity rules to restrict signatures to strict DER encoding.
+BIP: 66 source Layer: Consensus (soft fork) Title: Strict DER signatures Authors: Pieter Wuille Status: Deployed Type: Specification Assigned: 2015-01-10 License: BSD-2-Clause Table of ContentsAbstractCopyrightMotivationSpecificationDER encoding referenceExamplesDeploymentCompatibilityImplementationAcknowledgementsDisclosures Abstract This document specifies proposed changes to the Bitcoin transaction validity rules to restrict signatures to strict DER encoding.
 Copyright This BIP is licensed under the 2-clause BSD license.
 Motivation Bitcoin's reference implementation currently relies on OpenSSL for signature validation, which means it is implicitly defining Bitcoin's block validity rules.
-Unfortunately, OpenSSL is not designed for consensus-critical behaviour (it does not guarantee bug-for-bug compatibility between versions), and thus changes to it can - and have...
+Unfortunately, OpenSSL is not designed for consensus-critical behaviour (it does not guarantee bug-for-bug compatibility between versions), and thus changes to it can - and have - affected Bitcoin software.
+One specifically critical area is the encoding of signatures.
+Until recently...